ArthurYidi/Houdini-External-Editor/README.md

 To try out the plugin without editing your home folder: Add the files where your `.hip` file is located.

-If your current editor configuration is not working go to `Edit > Configure External Editor` to set it up.
+If your current editor configuration is not working go to `Edit > Configure External Editor`.

 -----------------------------------